• Skip to primary navigation

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-two slices of peach galette on a plate.
+Two slices of galette on a plate.

 Expert Tips